 Longevity: 9-14 Years

-The Cavalier King Charles Spaniel may be a toy dog, but they love to explore and get active whenever they can.
-They are the best dogs for seniors who enjoy outdoor activities such as hiking or long walks.
-These shaggy friends enjoy 45 minutes of exercise a day and nutritious meals to keep them fit.
-When they’re not wired up, Cavalier King Charles Spaniels are typically calm-natured and very friendly.
-Their high intelligence makes them easy to train and easy to communicate with, too.
+They’re the best dogs for seniors who enjoy outdoor activities such as hiking or long walks.
+These shaggy friends enjoy 45 minutes of exercise daily and nutritious meals to keep them fit.

 Beagle